vakabus/mff-unixadmin/README.md

 * do few funky optimizations
 * compress it all into a CPIO archive

-`build_all.sh` script builds on top of the `build.sh` script.
+`Makefile` build script builds on top of the `build.sh` shell script.
 It just manages build for all the VMs, it calls `build.sh` script sequentially for all configured VMs.
-As an optimization, it checks whether the build is actually needed by comparing modification times of files.

 As a result, images that could be used for boot end up all in `_build` directory.